Multiple Sclerosis (MS) Treatment in New Jersey

-Multiple sclerosis is a chronic disease of the central nervous system that can affect an individual’s ability to write, speak or walk, as a result of a disruption between the communication of the brain and other parts of the body.
+Multiple sclerosis is a chronic disease of the central nervous system that can affect an individual’s ability to write, speak or walk, as a result of a disruption between the communication of the brain and other parts of the body— and our expert team provides specialized MS care right here in New Jersey.

-At Hackensack Meridian Health, our goal is to treat all of your individual symptoms in order to improve your quality of life and neurological function.
-We believe you and your family are vital members of the care team, which is why we are committed to working closely with you on your individual course of treatment.
+At Hackensack Meridian Neuroscience Institute, our goal is to treat all of your individual symptoms in order to improve your quality of life and neurological function.
+We believe you and your family are vital members of the care team, which is why we are committed to working closely with you on your individual course of treatment at our leading MS centers across New Jersey.

 Our integrated team of neurologists, neuro-ophthalmologists, neuro-urologists, neuro-radiologists, sleep specialists, pain specialists, geriatricians, dietitians, psychologists, nurses, rehabilitation therapists, and support staff provide convenient, patient-centered care — including access to diagnostic testing, assistance with appointments and scheduling, and multiple consultations in one visit — so your experience is as seamless as possible.